 I have found that Google generally responds within 48 hours, hopefully unblocking the site or asking for additional information.

 Google is not the only company that maintains blacklisted sites.

 If you have gone through the Google review and had them delist your site from their blacklist but you get reports from your customers saying the site is still blocked, have a look at the following blacklist authorities:

 Cleaning and restoring a hacked site does take a lot of time and effort.

 That’s time you are not spending on your business.

-WP Wingman can help you restore your hacked website and with one of our WordPress Site Care Plans you can rest assured your site is secure and being looked after properly.
+WP Wingman can help you restore your hacked website and with one of our WordPress Site Care Packages you can rest assured your site is secure and being looked after properly.